Organizing your #ProtestPP event

 - Jericho March around PP’s block A Jericho March is simply a march around the block your Planned Parenthood occupies, bringing to mind the biblical story of the Israelites marching around the city of Jericho.
 If you have big crowds, send your people out in “Battalions” behind leaders with a flag or banner.
 Get instructions on making your own “Jericho Banners” right here [PDF].

-- Rally with speakers You can also organize your protest as more of a rally with special guest speakers.
+- Rally with speakers You can also organize your event as more of a rally with special guest speakers.
 These could be any prominent member of the community who can speak well to a crowd, such as a pastor or priest, friendly politician, media personality, or other competent speaker.
 If you are pursuing this strategy, be sure to get your invitations to speakers in right away, as good speakers’ date books fill up very far in advance.

 - Procession from a local church or other site to the PP site If a Jericho March is not a feasible option, another similar action would be a march to your Planned Parenthood from a church or other appropriate gathering place.
 Speeches, songs and prayers can be offered either at the beginning or the end of the march, depending on logistics.